WouterBonhof/wouterbonhof.github.io/_portfolio/portfolio-1.md

 <img src="/images/Page3_onwards.gif" alt="Page 3 and onwards" width="750">

 ### Reception
 The final product was presented to the fictional stakeholders, as represented by the course instructor, fellow course participants and colleages from House of Beta.
-The dashboard was received very well by all.
+The report was received very well by all.
 Observers particularly enjoyed the ease of navigation, consistent theme, well-defined visuals and the many interactive features.

 _With the many details and techniques used, you demonstrate that you not only know very well how Power BI works, but also how to combine all those possibilities into a coherent and usable end product._ - Ferdy Rademaker (course instructor)

 ### Data sources
-The data used in the dashboard had two sources:
+The data used in the report had two sources:
  1. Data for WoningNood was created by Ferdy Rademakers for Data2Benefit - https://data2benefit.com/
  2. All other data is publically available at opendata.cbs.nl/statline/#/CBS/nl/